-Morocco boasts success in reducing migrant flows to Europe
+Morocco claims success in slowing migrant voyages to Europe

 “Morocco helps us.
 We are not giving the country gifts,” said Borrell, who is one of the candidates to become the EU’s next top diplomat.
 “It’s a cooperation that enables the two parties find a common interest.”

-In a rebuke of what they call Europe’s “outsourcing of border controls,” activists and rights groups have in the past criticized Morocco’s way of treating migrants, who are often arrested and sent to southern cities, delaying their return to the north where Spanish coasts are visible across the Strait of Gibraltar.
+In a rebuke of what they call Europe’s “outsourcing of border controls,” activists and rights groups have in the past criticized Morocco’s way of treating migrants, who are often arrested and sent to southern cities instead of the north, where Spanish coasts are visible across the Strait of Gibraltar.

-Last week, an Islamist parliamentarian from the city of Tiznit, where migrant push-backs are rampant, complained to Morocco’s ministry of interior in a written letter about the “negative effects” of these policies on the city.
+An Islamist parliamentarian from the city of Tiznit complained in a letter to Morocco’s Interior Ministry last week about the “negative effects” of the policies on the city.

-“These Africans will live for several days in dire humanitarian conditions, before leaving the city and return to the north, repeating the same journey only to return and beg in the streets of Tiznit,” wrote PJD Islamist party’s Brahim Boughaden.
+“These Africans will live for several days in dire humanitarian conditions, before leaving the city and return to the north, repeating the same journey only to return and beg in the streets of Tiznit,” wrote the PJD Islamist party’s Brahim Boughaden.

+Since last year, Moroccan authorities have also forcefully returned some migrants to Sub-Saharan countries, according to a May 21 internal EU report seen by The Associated Press.

 Morocco denies all accusations of humanitarian violations of migrants’ rights.

-AP writer Aritz Parra in Madrid contributed to this report.
+AP journalists Aritz Parra in Madrid and Renata Brito in Barcelona contributed to this report.